JensBender/loan-default-prediction/README.md

 Proceeded without outlier handling, as it did not meaningfully improve AUC-PR.

 ![Precision-Recall Curves: Baseline Models (No Outlier Handling)](images/precision_recall_curves_baseline.png) The top-performing models were selected for hyperparameter tuning: Random Forest (AUC-PR: 0.62), XGBoost (0.56), K-Nearest Neighbors (0.56), and Decision Tree (0.47).
+See [Appendix: Model Comparison Tables](#model-comparison-tables).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>